rfoxfa/ait-complex-networks-course-project/README.md

 ### Background:

+The mining of graphs in terms of their local substructure is a well-established methodology to analyze networks.
+It was hypothesized that motifs - subgraph patterns which appear significantly more often than expected at random - play a key role for the ability of a system to perform its task.

 A __triad motif__ is a 3-node, connected subgraph in which the configuration of the links is predefined.

 For undirected networks, we have only 2 types of triadic motifs, while for directed networks we have 13.